Schismond/product-card/README.md

 ### Useful resources

-- [Tailwindcss documentation](https://tailwindcss.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Tailwindcss documentation](https://tailwindcss.com) - This helped me to quickly find the informations I needed , it's quick and easy an efficient